 In high school she continued to excel in school with computer classes, math, and wood shop being her favorite subjects.
 She went on to receive full ride academic scholarships to Wright State University, Central State University, and The Ohio State University with the intent of majoring in engineering.

-In 1998, still caring for her disabled mother, shortly after her high school graduation, Caressa was offered a job with General Motors, Truck and Bus Moraine Assembly where she went on to work for 8 years before the plant closed.
+In 1998, after her father retired from the Sheriff's Dept. and relocated to his native Texas, Caressa, still caring for her disabled mother, shortly after her high school graduation, was offered a job with General Motors, Truck and Bus Moraine Assembly where she went on to work for 8 years before the plant closed.
 During those 8 years and now in a better financial situation, she once again pursued her dreams of becoming a model while also pursuing her degree at Wright State.
 She went on to be scouted and offered a contract by Click Models in 1999, and in 2001, she was chosen as a Regional Semi-finalist in the Elite Model Look Competition, where she was also offered a contract.
 However, this time, she realized that she was in need of more than just financial support to pursue her dreams.

 Her scholarship required her to maintain a 3.0 gpa, while taking 15 credit hours which was nearly impossible to do working 50 hours a week in a factory, caring for a disabled parent, and helping other family members.
 She was in need of a strong support system.
 She eventually lost her scholarships, flunked out and dropped out of college.
 After sitting out a year, she changed majors several times, transferring back and forth between Wright State and Sinclair Community College, and giving up on her dreams, all while sinking into a deep depression, losing faith, and not knowing her purpose.
 Nevertheless, she persisted and eventually earned her degree in 2007 from Wright State in Organizational/Educational Leadership.In 2015 she began pursuing a second degree in Urban Affairs with a focus on non-profit management and regional & city planning at Wright State as well, while serving as a member of the Dean's Student Advisory Board for the College of Liberal Arts advocating for non-traditional students.